-The Menu lets you select any of the 21 modes or save your project.
-On MPC X, MPC Live, MPC Live II or MPC One, you can also use it to set your preferences, switch between Standalone Mode and Controller Mode, or view your system resources.
+The Menu lets you select any of the 21 modes, save or start a new project, set your preferences, switch between Standalone Mode and Controller Mode (except MPC Studio and MPC Touch), or view your system resources.

 To open the Menu, press Menu, or tap the icon in the upper-left corner of the screen while on the normal page of your current mode.